 Related: Developing a self care routine that works for you

 So, I went to the gym.

-In making the decision to take actionable steps to take care of myself first, I have:
+In making the decision to take actionable steps to prioritize myself, I have:

 *I also no longer felt like I needed to be on an antidepressant.

-So, I woke up that day, exactly one year ago, and drug myself to the gym, with a commitment to myself.
+So, I woke up that day, drug myself to the gym with a commitment to myself.
 A commitment to turn this negative thing into a life changing experience, and that’s exactly what I did.
 I didn’t have a plan for my career, or anything for that matter.
 But, I knew that if I wanted anything to come together, I had to take control of the one thing I had complete control over: myself.

 This moment was the first time since college that the chaos in my mind completely stopped.
 After everything, I had no desire to look for a job.
 It sounds weird, I had lost my trust in corporate jobs.
 I was frustrated at the fact that I had to prove myself to a company, leave a paycheck & benefits, for them to let me go whenever it was convenient for them.

 I was lucky enough to still be living with my parents, so I had the security and stability to be able to take the time to figure things out.
 My dad had an (unpaid) opportunity for me at his startup business.
 I decided to give it a try, there was nothing I had to lose really.
 This was the time where I really had to understand that I had to take on every single opportunity that came my way.
 I really didn’t care what it was, I just had to take advantage of everything.

 The crazy thing is, the moment I stopped actively looking for opportunities, is the exact time when opportunities started coming to me.
 I had gotten myself on a exercise routine, making better food choices, taking care of myself and that’s when things started falling into place.
 I would not change a single part of my journey because every experience had lead me to where I am today.
 Those experiences will still continue to evolve, and I can’t wait to see what comes next.